dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 in previous ones, so *do not skip a chapter* just because you're not interested in a particular game!
 You don't have to play it if you don't want to; going through the setup procedure and learning how to troubleshoot various issues is what this is all about.
-All necessary files will be provided and no familiarity with IBM PCs and the MS-DOS environment is required---everything you need to know will be explained as we go.
+All necessary files will be provided, and no familiarity with IBM PCs and the MS-DOS environment is required---everything you need to know will be explained as we go.
 The only assumption is that you can perform basic everyday computer tasks, such as copying files, unpacking ZIP archives, and editing text files.

 The guide has been written so that everyone can follow it with ease, regardless of their operating system of choice.
-For example.
-Windows users probably know what the "C drive" is, and most Linux people are comfortable using the command line, but these things need to be explained to the Mac folks.
+For example, Windows users probably know what the "C drive" is, and most Linux people are comfortable using the command line, but these things need to be explained to the Mac folks.